 Hythe Marina Village

-Hythe Marina Village was the first marina village to be built in the UK and is still one of our finest.
-Located on Southampton Water’s western shore, it’s a unique development of a 206-berth marina, waterside homes, shops, restaurants, bars and a boutique hotel.
+Hythe Marina Village was the first marina village to be built in the UK and is still one of the finest.
+Located on Southampton Water’s western shore, it’s a unique development of a 206-berth marina, waterside homes, shops, restaurant and a boutique hotel.

 Call on VHF Ch 80 or by mobile for clearance to lock-in and for a berth.
 Enter via a short channel aligned 220° and marked by beacons.

 Contact: Hythe Marina Village, Shamrock Way, Hythe, Southampton, SO45 6DY.
-Tel: 023 8020 7073. www.hythemarinavillage.co.uk
+Tel: 023 8020 7073.
+Website: hythemarinavillage.co.uk.
+VHF Channel 80.

 Ocean Village Marina

 Ocean Village is about 1 mile further north to port and just short of the Itchen Bridge.
 Call on VHF Ch 80 or by mobile for a vacant berth.

-Contact: Ocean Village Marina, 2 Channel Way, Southampton, SO14 3TG.
-VHF Ch 80.
-Tel: 023 8022 9385. www.oceanvillagemarina.co.uk
+Contact: Ocean Village Marina, 1 Channel Way, Southampton, SO14 3QF.
+Tel: 023 8022 9385.
+Website: oceanvillagemarina.co.uk.
+VHF Channel 80.

 To reach the marina, proceed up Southampton Water keeping clear of all commercial shipping.
-At Weston Shelf green buoy, near the junction of the Rivers Itchen and Test, keep to starboard up the Itchen and observe the 6 knot speed limit.
+At Weston Shelf green buoy, near the junction of the Rivers Itchen and Test, keep to starboard up the Itchen and observe the 6-knot speed limit.
 Shamrock Quay is 1300m beyond the Itchen Bridge on the port side, opposite No 5 green beacon.

 Contact: Shamrock Quay, William Street, Northam, Southampton, SO14 5QL.
-Tel: 023 8022 9461. www.shamrockquay.co.uk
+Tel: 023 8022 9461 Website: shamrockquay.co.uk.
+VHF Channel 80.

 Saxon Wharf is a marine service centre offering outstanding facilities for superyachts and other large craft.
 Situated on Southampton’s River Itchen, north of Shamrock Quay, it’s the ideal location for big boats in need of secure, quick turnaround lift-outs, repair work or full-scale refits.
 Its position near the centre of Southampton gives it easy access to the motorway.
 To reach Saxon Wharf, go past the Itchen Bridge and Shamrock Quay and follow the left bend past No. 9 green beacon.
 Saxon Wharf is to port, opposite Kemps Marina.
 Call on VHF Ch 80 or by mobile for a vacant berth.

 Contact: Saxon Wharf, Lower York Street, Northam, Southampton, SO14 5QF.
-VHF Ch 80.
-Tel: 023 8033 9490. www.saxonwharf.co.uk
+Tel: 023 8033 9490.
+Website: saxonwharf.co.uk.
+VHF Channel 80

-Kemp's Quay has been established for over 35 years.
+Kemp's Quay has been established for over 100 years.
 The marina is situated on the east bank of the River Itchen, 2 miles north of the river mouth.
 Of the 260 berths available at the marina, 50 are non-tidal and afloat at all times, the remainder are semi-tidal.
 Hours afloat on these tidal berths vary in direct proportion to their proximity to the shore and are priced accordingly.

 The river bed is soft mud and affords stable berths for most craft when the tide is away.
 A landing/loading berth, afloat at all times is available for boat owners who cannot leave or land within the tide window.
-Kemp's Quay has single point security access; lift out and storage ashore; travel hoist with an 8 ton capacity; power washing; hard standing - 12 weeks for up to 80 craft - included in the mooring fee; fresh water to all pontoons; electricity at selected points; toilets and shower block; owners' store.
+Kemp's Quay has single point security access; lift out and storage ashore; travel hoist with an 8 ton capacity; power washing; hard standing - 12 weeks for up to 80 craft - included in the mooring fee; fresh water to all pontoons; toilets and shower block; owners store.

 Contact: Kemp's Shipyard Limited, Quayside Road, Southampton, SO18 1BZ.
-Tel: 02380 632323. www.kempsquay.com
+Tel: 02380 632323.
+Website: kempsquay.com

 Town Quay Marina

 Town Quay Marina, located on the eastern shores of Southampton Water, has 130 berths and a dedicated visitors’ pontoon.
 In the heart of Southampton, the marina is within walking distance of the city’s shopping centre, restaurants, bars and theatres.
 The marina is well served by transport links to the Isle of Wight, the New Forest and London and lies next to the Southampton Boat Show.
 Entrance to the marina is via dogleg between two floating wave breaks that appear continuous from seaward.
 Beware of the adjacent Red Jet hi- speed ferry.
 The marina offers berthing assistance; contact them on VHF Ch 80 or by phone.
 The marina is part of the TransEurope Marinas group.
 It has a berth holders’ reception- with free drinks, and is an official Ocean Safety drop off/collection point and a SeaSafe service point for life jackets.
-There is a chill-out deck with free use of gas barbecue, free bicycle hire for all customers, a slipway, car parking, laundry room, top quality shower rooms, free WI-FI, water and electric on all berths.
+There is a chillout deck with use of gas barbecue, free bicycle hire for all customers, a slipway, car parking, laundry room, top quality shower rooms, free WiFi and water on all berths.

 Contact: Town Quay Marina, Associated British Ports, Management Office, Town Quay, Southampton, SO14 2AQ.
-Tel: 07764 293588 or 02380 234397. www.townquay.com.
-Town Quay Marina is a member of TransEurope Marinas
+Tel: 02380 234397 or 07764 293588 Email: email@example.com